-The soil water retention curve and the unsaturated hydraulic conductivity were measured using the HYPROP device (ME-TER Group, Inc., USA) based on the evaporation method (Schindler et al., 2010).
-For each soil texture, five undisturbed FTC samples and three undisturbed controls were saturated and analysed for a pF range from 0 to 3.7.
-For the repacked samples (five R and five R control), a saturation of the sample was not possible due to their fragile soil structure.
+The soil water retention curve and the unsaturated hydraulic conductivity were measured using the HYPROP device (Meter Group, USA) based on the evaporation method (Schindler et al., 2010).
+For each soil texture, five undisturbed FTC samples

+180 and three undisturbed controls were saturated and analysed for a pF range from 0 to 3.7.
+For the repacked samples (five R, and five R control), a saturation of the sample was not possible due to their fragile soil structure.
 Here, the measurement of hydraulic properties started with the initial water content which was adjusted to -10 hPa (pF 1).
 The water content and hydraulic properties at pF 1.8, pF 2.5, and pF 3.7 were used for statistical analysis.
-At the end of the experiments, the soil cores were dried at 105 °C to determine the bulk density and the total porosity φ .
+At the end of the experiments, the soil cores were dried at 105°C to determine the bulk density and the total porosity φ .

-2.4 Statistical analysis
+185 2.4 Statistical analysis

-Data management, data analysis, and figures were done using the open source packages tidyverse (Wickham et al., 2019) and ggplot2 (Wickham, 2016) in R version 4.0.2 (R Core Team, 2020).
-The comparisons of means for each soil property as a function of FTC were done using a one-way analysis of variance (ANOVA) for repeated measures in the rstatix package (Kassambara, 2020).
-Parameters were tested for normality and homogeneity of variance for each time point by the Shapiro-Wilk test and Levene's test, respectively.
-The p values of the pairwise t tests were adjusted using the Bonferroni multiple testing correction method.
-Mean soil parameters determined at the end of the experiment, hydraulic properties, and structural characteristics of the subsamples, were checked for equal variance (F test) and compared with the Welch two-sample t test (control vs. FTC 19).
-The model fitting for trend analysis of the frequency distribution, i.e. the pore size distribution and pore distance, was done with the ggeom_smooth function in ggplot2, a local fitting of a polynomial surface determined by one or more numerical predictors. Γ is a dimensionless number between 0 and 1; hence, a statistical analysis with the used test models was not possible.
+Data management, data analysis and figures were done using the open source packages tidyverse (Wickham et al., 2019) and ggplot2 (Wickham, 2016) in R Version 4.0.2 (R Core Team, 2020).
+The comparisons of means for each soil property as a function of FTC were done using a one-way ANOVA for repeated measures in the rstatix package (Kassambara, 2020).
+Parameters were tested for normality and homogeneity of variance for each time point by the Shapiro-Wilk test and Levene's

+- 190 test, respectively.
+The p-values of the pairwise t-tests were adjusted using the Bonferroni multiple testing correction method.
+Mean soil parameters determined at the end of the experiment, hydraulic properties and structural characteristics of the subsamples, were checked for equal variance (F-test) and compared by Welch two sample t-test (control vs. FTC 19).
+The model fitting for trend analysis of the frequency distribution, i.e. the pore size distribution and pore distance, was done with the ggeom smooth function in ggplot2, a local fitting of a polynomial surface determined by one or more numerical predictors. - 195 Γ -is a probability distribution dimensionless number between 0 and 1, hence a statistical analysis with the used test models was not possible.